Vishalckc/shoppingbasket/README.md

 # shoppingbasket
-Java program to calculate the total price of a basket of shopping, taking into account the special offers
+Java program to calculate the total price of a shopping basket, taking into account the special offers

 **Sequence Diagram Below:**